corda/cordapp-trial-framework/docs/cordapp_testing.md

 Generally each transaction requires dummy JSON data.
 Example data is provided [here](../sample_data) for both membership requests and state issuance.
 You will need to modify these files to match your specific use case.

+### End to end testing at systems level
+Deploy the trial application to Testnet or Pre-prod and test the use case end to end.
+Application behaviour on a network may vary from local testing.
+R3 will provide guidance on testing best practices and will provide a list of assessment criteria to assist in the scope.

+Once the application is stable it should be tested for:
+* Load/Soak: execute the business use case many times to load 100s or 1000s of transactions to ensure the services continue to function correctly.
+The quantity of transactions necessary to test will depend on the use case.
+* Stress: execute the business use case many times in parallel as many participants may use the trial application simultanesouly.
+The max throughput is generally not high and will depend on the use case and the number of trial participants.
+This test is especially important if your architecture involves some centralisation such that it may become the central point of failure.
+* Performance: ensure the application is responsive to single usage.
+This does not mean a high number of transactions per second but rather that the application is engaging.
+For example, you do not want your participants to wait 5mins on the UI following each action.